-Kärg Kama holds a research and teaching fellowship in human geography, jointly awarded by St Anne's College and the School of Geography and the Environment.
-Kärg completed her DPhil at the School in September 2013 under the supervision of Professor Andrew Barry.
-She has an MSc (Distinction) in Nature, Society and Environmental Policy from the University of Oxford and a BA in Philosophy from the University of Tartu.
-Prior to moving to the UK in 2006, Kärg worked for seven years for the national audit office and non-government organizations in Estonia, where she monitored the state government's performance in environmental policy-making, resource management and the use of EU/EEA financial instruments.
+Kärg joined the School in October 2006 to complete an MSc in Nature, Society and Environmental Policy (Distinction, 2007) and a DPhil in Geography and the Environment (2013), both supervised by Professor Andrew Barry.
+She also has a BA in Philosophy from the University of Tartu.
+Prior to moving to the UK, Kärg worked for seven years for the national audit office and non-government organizations in Estonia, where she monitored the state government's performance in environmental policy-making, resource management and the use of EU/EEA financial instruments.

-Kärg teaches on the MSc in Nature, Society and Environmental Policy, contributing lectures to the 'Nature and Society' and 'Science and Politics' core modules.
-She also co-convenes an MSc Elective on 'Politics of Oil and Gas' with Dr Caitlin McElroy and gives tutorials at St Anne's College.
+Kärg teaches on the MSc in Nature, Society and Environmental Governance, contributing lectures to the 'Nature and Society' and 'Science and Politics' core modules.
+She also co-convenes an MSc Elective on 'Politics of Oil and Gas' with Dr Caitlin McElroy.

 Current graduate research students

 |Cyrus Nayeri||Governing the ungovernable: investigating the geopolitics of volcano hazard management on Iceland's South Coast|

 |Alexandra Pons (Completed MPhil in 2015)||The financialization of environmental risk in hydraulic fracturing|

 - Kama, K. (2016) Contending geo-logics: energy security, resource ontologies, and the politics of expert knowledge in Estonia.
 Geopolitics, 21(4): 831-856.

 - Kama, K. (2015) Circling the economy: resource-making and marketization in EU electronic waste policy.
 Area, 47(1): 16-23.